 The PAC Review Report stated that the impacts to the property known as Tarwyn Park (including Iron Tank) requires re-evaluation by the Heritage Council of NSW (the Heritage Council) and the Minister for Heritage.
 The Heritage Council was subsequently requested by DPE to provide independent comment.
 The Heritage Council responded to DPE in February 2018.
 As a consequence of this advice (and previous comments raised within the PAC Review Report), DPE in May 2018 requested further information from KEPCO in relation to the potential implications of stepping the open cut mine off Tarwyn Park.

-Final determination of the Project’s development application will be made by the IPC as the consent authority.
-The IPC will hold a public meeting in Mudgee on 7 November 2018, prior to making their determination.
-To learn more about the Public Meeting process – visit the Bylong Coal Project page on the IPC website or view the IPC Public Meeting Guidelines.
+On 18 September 2019, the IPC announced its decision to refuse the Project and provided a statement of reasons for the decision.
+The IPC held a public meeting in Mudgee on 7 November 2018, prior to making their determination.
+To learn more about the determination process – visit the Bylong Coal Project page on the IPC website.

 For further details about the Project approvals are available here: